On the integral cohomology of quotients of manifolds by cyclic groups

+In this paper we compute the Beauville--Bogomolov form of a manifold of $K3^{[2]}$-type quotiented by symplectic automorphisms of order 3 and 11.
+There are two different examples of symplectic automorphisms $\sigma$ of order 11 on a manifold of $K3^{[2]}$-type $X$ (Example 4.5.1 and Example 4.5.2 in \cite{MongT}).
+As explained in \cite[Section 7.4.4]{MongT}, the lattice $H^{2}(X,\Z)^{G}$ will be either $ $ or $ $.
+We denote the quotients $X/\sigma$, respectively, by $M_{11}^{1}$ and $M_{11}^{2}$. \begin{thm} Let $X$ be a manifold of $K3^{[2]}$-type.
+Let $G$ be a symplectic automorphism group of order 11 acting on $X$.
+Then, the Fujiki constant of both $M_{11}^{1}$ and $M_{11}^{2}$ is $33$ and the Beauville--Bogomolov lattices are:

-These examples provide new small-dimensional moduli spaces of singular irreducible symplectic varieties.
-In particular, $M_{11}^{1}$ and $M_{11}^{2}$ provide two positive definite Beauville--Bogomolov lattices of rank 3, whose period domains are conics in $\mathbb{P}^{2}$.
-The varieties $M_{11}^{1}$ and $M_{11}^{2}$ look very different from the known smooth irreducible symplectic varieties.
-For example, none of their deformations admits a Lagrangian fibration since their Beauville--Bogomolov form does not represent zero over $\mathbb{Q}$.
-Hence, the varieties $M_{11}^{1}$ and $M_{11}^{2}$ could be interesting examples to study in order to develop a theory of the period map for singular irreducible symplectic varieties.
+\end{thm} In \cite[Theorem 7.2.7]{MongT}, Mongardi distinguishes two kinds of symplectic automorphism of order 3 on a $K3^{[2]}$-type manifold one with 27 isolated fixed points and another with a fixed abelian surface. \begin{thm} Let $X$ be a manifold of $K3^{[2]}$-type.
+Let $G$ be a symplectic automorphisms group of order 3 of $X$ with 27 isolated fixed points.
+We denote $M_{3}=X/G$.
+Then, the Beauville--Bogomolov lattice $H^2(M_{3},\Z)$ is isomorphic to $U(3)\oplus U^{2}\oplus A_{2}^{2}\oplus (-6)$, and the Fujiki constant of $M_{3}$ is $9$. \end{thm} These examples provide new small-dimensional moduli spaces of singular primitively symplectic varieties.
+In particular, $M_{11}^{1}$ and $M_{11}^{2}$ provide two positive definite Beauville--Bogomolov lattices of rank 3.
+It follows that the period domains of $M_{11}^{i}$, $i\in\{1,2\}$ are given by the zero of the Beauville--Bogomolov quadratic forms on $\mathbb{P}(H^2(M_{11}^{i},\mathbb{C}))\simeq \mathbb{P}^2$, hence are conics on $\mathbb{P}^{2}$.
+Moreover, none of their deformations admit a Lagrangian fibration, indeed the existence of a Lagrangian fibration is in contradiction with having a definite positive Beauville--Bogomolov form since, by the Fujiki formula, the form vanishes on the pull-back of an ample divisor in the base of the fibration.
+Hence, it seems that the varieties $M_{11}^{1}$ and $M_{11}^{2}$ look very different from the known smooth irreducible symplectic varieties.
+So, $M_{11}^{1}$ and $M_{11}^{2}$ could be interesting examples to study in order to develop the theory of singular primitively symplectic varieties.